-Commissioned Ministers are persons called by God to provide specialized ministry leadership (examples include but not limited to: Children and Family Pastor, Youth, Community Development Missionary, Social Media, etc.).
+Commissioned Ministers are persons set apart and credentialed by the conference to serve the people of God and, as Stephen did, on occasion preach God's Word. called by God to provide specialized ministry leadership (examples include but not limited to: Children and Family Pastor, Youth, Community Development Missionary, Social Media, etc.).
 They do not feel called to provide pastoral leadership to the entire church.
-They may, under special circumstances, be appointed under one of the categories under Special Appointment (see ¶852), but it is assumed that they will normally work as specialized associate pastors under an ordained minister's leadership.
+They may, under special circumstances, be appointed under one of the categories under

+Special Appointment (see ¶852), but it is assumed that they will normally work as specialized associate pastors under an ordained minister's leadership.